 This course is designed to provide an introduction to the healthcare profession for new students starting an allied health diploma program.
-Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPAA, and OSHA.
-Additional topics covered include professional codes of ethics, medical insurance and billing, keyboarding, computer applications, basic mathematical skills, and critical professionalism skills are also taught.
-Students will have the opportunity to learn program-specific topics throughout the course.
-CPR certification is also included in the course.
-Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: None
+Students will learn the basics of medical terminology, anatomy and physiology, infection control, HIPAA, OSHA and HIV/AIDS.
+Additional topics covered include professional codes of ethics, medical insurance, computer applications, and professional skills.
+CPR Certification is also included in the course (for some schools, First Aid certificates are also included).
+Lecture Hours: 40 Clinical Lab Hours: 40 Outside Hours: 20 Prerequisite: None

-Module MIBCL - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems 6.0 Quarter Credits
+MIBCL - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Cardiovascular and Lymphatic Systems

 Throughout this module, students will identify the components of the Cardiovascular and Lymphatic Systems.
 Focus will also be placed on the correct usage of medical terminology related to these systems.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.
-Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-Module MIBGU - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitourinary System 6.0 Quarter Credits
+MIBGU - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Genitourinary System

 Throughout this module, students will identify the components of the genitourinary system.
 Focus will also be placed on the correct usage of medical terminology related to this system.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.
-Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-Module MIBIE - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology 6.0 Quarter Credits
+MIBIE - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Integumentary and Endocrine Systems, and Pathology

 Throughout this module, students will identify the components of the integumentary and endocrine systems.
 Focus will also be placed on the correct usage of medical terminology related to these systems.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.
-Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40
+Prerequisites: HCIN\Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-Module MIBMS - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculoskeletal System 6.0 Quarter Credits
+MIBMS - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Musculoskeletal System

 Throughout this module, students will identify the components of the musculoskeletal system.
 Focus will also be placed on the correct usage of medical terminology related to this system.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.
-Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-Module MIBRG - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems 6.0 Quarter Credits
+MIBRG - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Respiratory and Gastrointestinal Systems

 Throughout this module, students will identify the components of the Respiratory and Gastrointestinal Systems.
 Focus will also be placed on the correct usage of medical terminology related to these systems.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.
-Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-Module MIBSN - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology 6.0 Quarter Credits
+MIBSN - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology

 Throughout this module, students will identify the components of the Sensory and Nervous Systems, and Psychology.
 Focus will also be placed on the correct usage of medical terminology related to these systems.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.
-Prerequisites: HCIN Lecture Hours: 40; Lab Hours: 40
+Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-Module MIBPC - MIBP Practicum
+MIBPC - MIBP Practicum